STATE APPROVED & PREFERRED CALIFORNIA RBS CERTIFICATION

 - Restaurant and Bar Managers

 - Nightclub Bartenders / Servers / Managers

 - Any Person Who Serves Alcoholic Beverages

-Staff members that serve or handle food should be California Food Handler certified as well.
+Staff members who serve or handle food should be California Food Handler certified as well.

 Do You Need A License To Be A Bartender In California

 Yes.
-As of September 1st, 2022, the Department of Alcoholic Beverage Control law requires establishments cannot employ or continue to employ any alcohol server within the state without valid and state-approved California RBS training certification.
-Bartenders, servers, waiters, and managers who are newly employed are required to complete an approved RBS alcohol certification within 60 days of hire.
+As of September 1st, 2022, the Department of Alcoholic Beverage Control law requires establishments not to employ or continue to employ any alcohol server within the state without valid and state-approved California RBS training.
+Bartenders, servers, waiters, and managers who are newly employed are required to complete an approved California RBS alcohol certification within 60 days of hire.

 Click the link below for step-by-step instructions to get your RBS certification.

 This online California RBS training meets the requirements of the Responsible Beverage Server Training Act, AB 1221.

 What Happens If I Fail The California RBS Exam